equinor/dlisio/python/docs/dlis/metadata.rst

        support for.
 I.e. they are not translated into their own python class, but rather use the more generic and rough interface of :class:`BasicObject`.
-These rarely see the light of day, but if present they can be accessed through :attr:`logicalfile.unknowns`.
+These rarely see the light of day, but if present they can be accessed through :attr:`LogicalFile.unknowns`.

 Identifying specific objects
 ----------------------------